RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Keyframing the Material Effects

       If you're keyframing the Material Wetness, Material Snow Coverage, or Material Dust Coverage directly, you'll need to make one change to have those keyframes work the same at runtime as they do in your sequence.
-In the Material Effects category, disable "Material Effects Take Time To Change".
+In the Material Effects category, disable "Simulate Changing Material State Over Time".
 This will make it so at runtime the material effects show exactly as they're keyframed at each frame, instead of changing gradually with weather state.

       Keyframing Cloud Movement

       To animate cloud movement in a way that will play back the same every time: First, set Cloud Speed to 0 on UDS.
 Then, turn off Randomize Cloud Formation On Run, in Cloud Movement on UDS.
 Then in Sequencer, keyframe the Cloud Phase variable on UDS.
 This will allow directly controlling cloud movement with keyframes.

-      Weather Particles in Sequence Editor

-      When previewing a sequence where UDW is bound to the sequence, note that the weather particles will not be visible during the playback preview in editor.
-This is just a limitation of sequencer's preview, not something which will be present at runtime/in a render.
-It's because the only way the sequence editor has to update bound blueprints is by re-running their construction script, which restarts niagara components.
-To test how particles are looking at a specific place in the animation, pause the playback there and the particles should resume.

       Keyframing a Lightning Flash

-      Lightning flashes, being animated by blueprint logic, will not be visible when previewing sequences, though they will be visible if rendering a sequence or running one in game.
       If you want direct control over the timing of lightning flashes in your animation, disable Spawn Lightning Flashes on UDW, and run the UDW function Flash Lightning using a trigger event track on your sequence.
 The Flash Lightning function also has inputs for providing a custom location for the lightning flash.
-Note the location it takes should be the place the bolt starts, so it should be up at the height of the c louds.
+Note the location it takes should be the place the bolt starts, so it should be up at the height of the clouds.

       Rendering a Movie

       Take note of the Project Mode setting on UDS, if you need to render a movie for offline playback.
 Change that setting on UDS to "Cinematic / Offline", to force max quality for the sky rendering and force both blueprints to update completely every frame at runtime.
 See the rendering entry in the sky section for more info.

+      Also, if you are using any features on UDW which use the Control Point Location, like Weather Override Volumes, or Dynamic Landscape Weather Effects, you may need to set Control Point Location Source to the camera location.
+The default is the pawn location, which makes sense for games, but often won't for rendered cinematics.

 -----
 ADVANCED TOPICS